tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 ![change network](Images/change-network.png)

+* **NOTE:** Changing networks will automatically clear your loaded wallet, so make sure your private key has been stored in your notes for use in the next steps.

 * Click on "Add Custom Node", then add the custom network information that was set in the genesis.

 * Ensure that you scroll down to choose `Custom` in the "Network" setting to reveal more options like `Chain ID`: